Skip to content

 White Tiger 115

-At 115L, it is a "medium board" and is ideally suited to being fully extended in medium to strong winds.
+With 115L, this is a "medium board" and is ideally suited for use in medium to strong winds.
 The 238 cm length is particularly noticeable when planing, which is noticeably easier compared to shorter slalom boards.
-As soon as the board gets going, it wants to pick up speed.
-The outer, rear loop positions allow you to do just that.
-If you don't dare to go there straight away, you can start with the center strap position further in and work your way outwards.
+Once the board is moving, it wants to pick up speed.
+The outer, rear strap positions allow you to do just that.
+If you don't feel confident enough to do this right away, you can start with the inner center strap position and work your way outwards.
 This applies to all sizes of the White Tiger.

-Once you've broken in, you experience what you usually only get as a slalom rider.
-Namely the combination of smoothness and speed.
-However, less physical effort is required than with slalom boards, as the construction cushions the chop somewhat and you have a smoother ride thanks to the length.
+Once you're up and running, you'll experience what you usually only get as a slalom rider.
+Namely, the combination of smooth running and speed.
+This requires less physical effort than with slalom boards, as the construction cushions the chop somewhat and the length makes for a smoother ride.

-In the jibe, the board behaves a little less lively due to the approx. 7 cm extra length (compared to the slalom board).
+When jibing, the board is slightly less lively due to the approximately 7 cm extra length (compared to the slalom board).
 This can also be perceived as pleasant, especially for non-slalom riders.
-The length also makes it easier to glide through or into the jibe.
+The length also makes it easier to glide through or after the jibe.

-If you go for it and drop the sail with maximum pressure, then it gets really fast.
+If you really go for it and drop with maximum pressure in the sail, it gets really fast.
 We were able to reach speeds of over 35 knots in flat water.
-The classic 30 knots top speed that many freeracers dream of is therefore possible with the right trim and the right technique.
+Reach water.
+The classic top speed of 30 knots, which many freeracers dream of, can be achieved with ease with the right trim and technique.

-The compact feel is important to mention.
-This gives the 115 a lively, fiery temperament that makes you want to ride the board to its full potential as soon as you stand on it!
+It is important to mention the compact riding experience.
+This gives the 115 a lively, fiery temperament, which makes you want to ride the board to its full potential as soon as you step on it!

 White Tiger 125

 The all-rounder in the White Tiger family.
-Whether less or more wind, the 125 offers an enormous range.
-The combination of 125L and a length of 238 cm make planing effortless.
-On the other hand, the rest of the shape ensures that the board can be placed on the edge with ease as soon as you have power in the sail.
-This combination is particularly important in order to "get flying" with less energy than with pure slalom boards.
-Especially when it's not choppy at 20 knots, it's easy to get into race mode.
+Whether there is less or more wind, the 125 offers an enormous range.
+The combination of 125L and a length of 238 cm makes planing effortless.
+On the other hand, the rest of the shape ensures that the board can be easily edged as soon as you have power in the sail.
+This combination is particularly important for getting up to speed more energy-efficiently than with pure slalom boards.
+Especially when the wind isn't blowing at 20 knots, it's easy to get into race mode.

-The on and off feeling is really cool, which you experience with the right wind and the right sail size.
-If you hang into the sail and apply pressure to the rear handle, the board releases from the water and can be ridden on the leeward edge like a slalom board.
-If you don't apply any pressure, the board still pulls up in a relaxed manner - but then it "lets go" and doesn't force you to maintain full body tension.
-This allows you to take a few relaxed turns before setting off on the next speed run.
+The on and off feeling you experience with the right wind and the right sail size is really cool.
+If you lean into the sail and put pressure on the rear foot, the board lifts off the water and can be ridden on the leeward edge like a slalom board.
+If you don't apply pressure, the board still pulls up relaxed – but it "lets go" and doesn't force you to keep your body tense.
+This allows you to take a few calm strokes before starting your next speed run.

-During development, it also became clear that the 125 is a great board for learning glided jibes in the first place, because the rails forgive mistakes in the power jibe particularly well.
+During development, it also became clear that the 125 is a great board for learning how to jibe, as the rails are particularly forgiving of mistakes when power jibing.

-It is important to mention that the 125's sail range makes it particularly effective at spots with little to medium wind.
-If it does get choppy and you don't happen to have the 115 in the car, the 125 can be transformed into a speed machine in no time with a little tuning, which won't fly away even in the gusts!
+It's important to mention that the 125 really comes into its own in spots with light to medium wind thanks to its sail range.
+If the wind picks up and you don't happen to have the 115 in your car, the 125 can be transformed into a speed machine in no time with a little tuning, and it won't fly away even in gusts!

 White Tiger 137

-Planing even earlier than with the 137 will be difficult - because "the big one" is a real light wind machine.
-Of course, the board is less compact than the 115 and 125 due to its size, but thanks to 2 cm less length, the sporty feel still comes into its own.
+It's difficult to get up on the water any earlier than with the 137, because "the big one" is a real light wind machine.
+Of course, due to its size, the board is less compact than the 115 and 125, but thanks to its 2 cm shorter length, the sporty feel still comes into its own.

-If the others can't get going because the wind is too weak, there's a good chance that the 137 will fly over the water.
-This is exactly what the 137 is made for and for riders who weigh a little more.
-If the wind is just enough, you can glide off and as soon as you get into the gust, the board becomes really fast.
-With a width of 82 cm, standing on the edge is quite easy - lean back with the correct trim, push against the fin and off you go.
+When others can't get going because the wind is too weak, chances are good that the 137 will fly across the water.
+The 137 is made for exactly this and for riders who weigh a little more.
+When the wind is just enough, you glide away, and as soon as you hit a gust, the board gets really fast.
+With a width of 82 cm, it's quite easy to put it on edge – if you're doing it right.
+Lean back, press against the fin, and off you go.

-The board is elegant, lively and easy to control up to the medium wind range, i.e. with sails up to 7.5 square meters.
-You get really fast and can devote yourself to jibes.
+The board rides elegantly, spritely, and with good control in medium wind conditions, i.e., with sails up to 7.5 square meters.
+You'll get up to speed quickly and can focus on smooth jibes.

-It is important to mention that the right fin makes an even bigger difference in less wind.
-The performance that a large board can deliver should therefore never be underestimated.
-The finesse required for tuning is generally only greater here than with smaller boards, as you can compensate less with strong winds.
-If in doubt, we will of course help you to fly over the water on the edge!
+It's important to note that the right fin makes an even bigger difference in lighter winds.
+The performance that a large board can deliver should never be underestimated.
+The finesse required for tuning is usually greater than with smaller boards, as there is less to compensate for in strong winds.
+If in doubt, we will of course help you so that you can fly across the water on the edge!

 The shapes of all three boards are a fusion of classic, slightly longer freeracers and modern, lively slalom boards.
 All shapes are equipped with important features that contribute to performance and the service experience.

-QR code content - You can access the (insert link) website via the QR code printed on the rear.
-Here you will find a list of tips, tricks and tutorials for your board.
-The content is always up to date with the latest Research & Development, so you can keep yourself informed about your board.
+QR Code Content - The QR code printed on the tail takes you to the (insert link) website.
+Here you will find a list of tips, tricks, and tutorials for your board.
+The content is always up to date with the latest research and development, so you can find out everything you need to know about your board.

-Chicken Strap - With the chicken strap positioned at the back and a little more mucked up, you can get used to the feeling of the White Tiger and switch to full throttle mode as soon as you are ready.
-For the experience of "railing" and "really fast surfing" you will ultimately need to use the outer footstrap positions.
+Chicken Strap - With the rear and With the slightly more misty Chicken Strap, you can get used to the feeling of the White Tiger and switch to full throttle mode as soon as you're ready.
+For the "railing" and "really fast surfing" experience, you ultimately need to use the outer foot strap positions.

-Double plugs - All foot straps are fitted with the highest quality double plugs.
-There is guaranteed to be no rotation or twisting of the straps.
-This makes the ride feel much more direct.
-Another advantage is that you can still use the straps as Single to give you more adjustment options (which we only recommend to a limited extent).
+Double Plugs - All foot straps are equipped with the highest quality double plugs.
+There is no guarantee that the straps will rotate or twist.
+This makes the riding experience much more direct.
+Another advantage is that you can still use the straps as single plugs to open up further adjustment options (which we only recommend to a limited extent).

-Deck concave - The deck concave originates from race development.
+Deck concave - The deck concave comes from race development.
 It lowers the center of gravity and pressure point of the rig, which provides more control.
-The White Tiger deck concave is equipped with a soft fade-out, so that your turns are not hindered and you also feel comfortable when bobbing.
+The White Tiger deck concave is equipped with a soft fade-out so that your turns are not impeded and you feel comfortable even when bobbing.

-Foil technology - The nose of the White Tiger is inspired by the Foil Race development.
-While it is "completely normal" in the lower section and has a harmonious curve at the bow, there is a special feature on deck.
-It flattens out slightly towards the nose and remains straight.
-In strong winds, this improves the aerodynamics (as with the most modern foil boards) and the typical "overpowered tailwalking" takes place later - because the airstream helps to stabilize the nose.
+Foil Technology - The nose of the White Tiger is inspired by Foil race development.
+While it is "normal" in the hull and has a harmonious curve at the bow, there is a special feature on the deck.
+It flattens slightly towards the nose while remaining straight.
+In strong winds, this improves aerodynamics (as with the latest Foil boards) and prevents the typical "overpowered tailwalking." takes place later—because the airflow helps stabilize the nose.

-Heel stringers - Heel stringers are a standard high-end Future Fly Race feature.
-This reinforcement in the standing area prevents the deck from getting soft and significantly increases the durability of the boards.
+Heel stringer – Heel stringers are a standard high-end race feature.
+This reinforcement in the standing area prevents the deck from softening and significantly increases the durability of the boards.

-Foil Box - The two large boards are equipped with a foil box.
-The boards are 100% developed for the fin, so they are only suitable for first attempts at foiling.
-However, if you still want to try flying, there is of course nothing to stop you.
+Foil Box - The two large boards are equipped with a Foil box.
+The boards are 100% designed for the fin, so they are only suitable for initial attempts at foiling.
+However, if you still want to try flying, nothing is stopping you.

-Service - The Wind Lounge Service is also a matter of course for White Tiger customers.
-If our videos have not yet explained everything, we will be happy to help you at any time.
-This also includes topics such as "my board doesn't fly the way I want it to".
-If you have any questions, simply send us an email to willkommen@windlounge.de
+Service - The Wind Lounge service is also included for White Tiger customers.
+If our videos haven't explained everything, we're happy to help you at any time.
+This also includes issues such as "my board isn't flying the way I want it to."
+If you have any questions, simply send us an email at willkommen@windlounge.de.

 Construction

-Carbon - Robust carbon layers along the rails - from the Baseplate to the tail - ensure maximum impact resistance, increased rigidity and a particularly long service life.
-The nose is additionally reinforced with Carbon to provide better protection against impacts.
+Carbon rail reinforcements – Robust carbon layers along the rails – from the Baseplate to the tail – ensure maximum impact resistance, increased stiffness, and a particularly long service life.
+The bow is additionally reinforced with carbon to provide better protection against impacts.

-Targeted reinforcements - High-quality Italian Carbon carbon is used around the high-stress areas such as the Baseplate, fin box and foot straps.
-This keeps the board light, but at the same time very durable and direct in its handling.
-Integrated PVC stringers under the footstraps provide additional rigidity and long-lasting stability.
+Targeted reinforcements – High-quality Italian biaxial carbon is used around high-stress areas such as the Baseplate, fin box, and foot straps.
+This keeps the board light, yet very durable and responsive.
+Integrated PVC stringers under the foot straps provide additional stiffness and long-lasting stability.

-High-quality sandwich construction - Lightweight & robust: The deck and underside are made of 3 mm Swiss Airex PVC combined with 6oz fiberglass.
-In the fin box area, a double sandwich structure made of Airex, fiberglass and Carbon is used - for maximum strength in the areas subject to particular stress.
+High-quality sandwich construction – Lightweight & robust: The deck and underside are made of 3 mm Swiss Airex PVC combined with 6 oz fiberglass.
+In the fin box area, a double sandwich structure of Airex, fiberglass, and carbon is used for maximum strength in areas subject to particular stress.

-Additional functions - An original Girotex automatic valve reliably regulates the internal pressure - without any manual intervention.
-No bleed screw is required.
+Additional features – An original Girotex automatic valve reliably regulates the internal pressure – without any manual intervention.
+No vent screw is required.
 (IMPORTANT!
-DO NOT TAMPER WITH)
+DO NOT MANIPULATE)

 The base fin is the Future Fly x Wind Lounge SHPRITZ fin.